Distance Learning Program Planning and Policies

 Program leads should plan 3-6 months to develop new courses in advance of launch to ensure time to work with an OLAP instructional designer to help frame instructional activities and provide feedback on the quality of course design.
 Anyone designing new distance learning courses may take the following steps:

-1. Register for the Online Instruction Fundamentals short course.
+- Register for the Successful Online Course Design course.

-3. Submit an HPU Distance Learning Module Review Request so that HPU instructional designers can review the module referencing the Quality Matters Rubric and provide one-to-one consultation support throughout the entire process.
-Once the Online Instruction Fundamentals short course is completed, instructors will receive a certificate of completion that can be used towards evaluation and promotion.
+- Submit an HPU Distance Learning Module Review Request so that HPU instructional designers can review the module referencing the Quality Matters Rubric and provide one-to-one consultation support throughout the entire process.
+Once the Successful Online Course Design course is completed, instructors will receive a certificate of completion that can be used towards evaluation and promotion.

 Distance Learning courses must be continually assessed and revised to ensure best practices in a quickly evolving modality.
 Instructors teaching in distance learning programs will be invited to participate in faculty development summits for online instructors offered throughout the year.
 Additionally, look for faculty development opportunities such as webinars, tutorials, community conversations, and advanced short courses.